Protect the world’s peace. Donate to support Ukraine

 Frequently asked questions

-21 Lessons for the 21st Century has approximately 400 pages and was published in 2018.
-This makes it a substantial read, packed with relevant discussions about modern-day challenges.
+'21 Lessons for the 21st Century' is approximately 400 pages long and was published in 2018.
+This makes it a substantial read that delves deeply into various pressing topics.